-Some pupils enter the Senior School having already been identified as having a Special Educational Need.
+Some pupils enter the School having already been identified as having a Special Educational Need.
 These pupils' names are entered on the Learning Needs Register and their progress is carefully monitored, using support from outside agencies as appropriate.
 Other pupils may be identified during the course of their time in school.

-At FHS we use PASS, MidYIS, and ALIS baseline tests which are designed to measure ability and aptitude for learning.
+The School uses PASS, MidYIS, and ALIS baseline tests which are designed to measure ability and aptitude for learning.
 Test results can be used to identify pupils' strengths and weaknesses and to identify gifted pupils and pupils with additional learning needs.